-Ryan Edone Director
+Ryan Edone

-Mr. Edone, age 46, has served as a director since November 2014.
+Mr. Edone, age 47, has served as a director since November 2014.
 Mr. Edone is the Chief Financial Officer of Petroleum Wholesale L.P., a distributor of branded and wholesale motor fuel products and operator of retail convenience stores/travel centers across the southwestern United States.
 Prior to his joining Petroleum Wholesale L.P. in 1999, Mr. Edone was a manager at PricewaterhouseCoopers and a Certified Public Accountant.
 Mr. Edone is a member of the Board of Directors of Archway Insurance LTD ("Archway"), a captive insurance company.
 At Archway, Mr. Edone formerly served in roles as the President of the Board and Vice President and Risk Control Chairman of the Board.
 Mr. Edone is also a member of the ChevronTexaco Petroleum Marketers Association Board.
-Mr. Edone is chair of our Audit Committee and qualifies as an "audit committee financial expert," as such term is defined in Item 407(d) of Regulation S-K.
+Mr. Edone is the chair of our Audit Committee, and our Board of Directors has determined that Mr. Edone qualifies as an "audit committee financial expert," as such term is defined in Item 407(d) of Regulation S-K.